 Identifying and Addressing Barriers to Classroom Success, Creating Optimal Conditions for Learning

-An Educational Solution: SMART (School Health Model for Academics Reaching All and Transforming Lives) aims to break the cycle of poverty and improve the trajectory of lives by supporting academic achievement with onsite SMART clinics.
-SMART Clinics are designed to identify and address the physical, behavioral, social, and emotional barriers to classroom success through the proactive delivery of integrative health services, embedded in the school, in real time.
+SMART (School Health Model for Academics Reaching All and Transforming Lives) is an educational solution that focuses on breaking the cycle of poverty and improving the trajectory of lives by supporting academic achievement through onsite SMART Centers.
+Our centers identify and address the physical, behavioral, social, and emotional barriers to classroom success through the proactive delivery of on-site integrative health services, in real time.

-The SMART Model delivers a comprehensive, system-wide strategy for education-driven health services built on the numerous, well-documented interconnections between the “Whole Child” factors of physical and behavioral health, wellness, social and emotional learning, and educational attainment.
+The SMART Model delivers a comprehensive, system-wide strategy for education-driven health services.
+The model is built on the numerous, well-documented interconnections between the “Whole Child” factors of physical and behavioral health, wellness, social and emotional learning, and educational attainment.